raspberrypilearning/hows-your-day/en/step_4.md

 ## Create more responses

-For any mood chosen, you can then give them a response activity or show them a response.
+For any mood your user has chosen, you can show  them something or give them an activity to do.

-You can use input gestures to help the user choose their mood.

---- task ---

-Delete the existing response you placed inside the `if`{:class='microbitlogic'} block in the `on button`{:class='microbitinput'} block.

---- /task ---

 --- task ---